 Abortion is the termination (end) of a pregnancy.
 Most abortions are performed during the first trimester of pregnancy (up to 12 weeks), but some may be performed in the second trimester (12 to 24 weeks) or, in rare circumstances, in the third trimester (24 to 36 weeks).

 Research shows that most Australians support safe and legal abortion.
 Around one in three Australian women will have the procedure in their lifetime.
 It’s important for all women have access to accurate information about abortion so they can make their own informed decisions.

 Two types of abortion are currently available:

 - Surgical abortion is a low-risk procedure most commonly used for first trimester (seven to 12 weeks) abortion in Australia.
 Known as suction aspiration or suction curette, it involves removing the lining and contents of the uterus (womb).
 A range of other surgical techniques are used for abortion later in pregnancy.

-- Medical abortion is a low-risk alternative to surgery used for terminating pregnancies earlier than seven to nine weeks (depending on the clinic).
+- Medication abortion is a low-risk alternative to surgery that is used for terminating pregnancies earlier than seven to nine weeks (depending on the clinic).
 Mifepristone (RU486), also known as ‘the abortion pill’, is the most widely known medication used for this procedure.
-It’s available in some clinics in Australia and is up to 98 per cent effective when used in the first nine weeks of pregnancy.
+It is available in many clinics in Australia and is up to 98 per cent effective when used in the first nine weeks of pregnancy.